Lead the Way/La'boon: Composition

 "Lead the Way" is described as "a medium tempo ballad that depicts a "secret" love, with a beautiful lyrical melody that touches the heartstrings".
-La'boon is inspired by "Arabian Nights", "the sound has a unique and exotic atmosphere.
+"La'boon" is inspired by "Arabian Nights", being described as having a unique and exotic atmosphere.

 Commercial performance

 The single debuted and peaked at number seven on Oricon daily chart, it fell to number nine for two weeks before re-peaking at number seven.
 It charted for seven days on Top 15.
 On the weekly chart, it reached number eight on the Oricon Weekly chart and charted for a total of five weeks selling 12,688 copies the first week.

 The single peaked at number thirty-two on the monthly chart with a total of 16,230 copies sold.